 Patients registered at all practices across South West Lincolnshire are now able to access pre-booked appointments for routine GP services in the evenings and weekends.

 This new service is part of an extended access service commissioned by South West Lincolnshire Clinical Commissioning Group, and covers the hours between 6.30pm-8pm weekdays and 9am-12pm Saturdays and Sundays, including bank holidays and across Easter, Christmas and New Year.

 These appointments are for pre-bookable, non-urgent consultations with GPs and nurses for things like chronic illness, asthma checks, medicines reviews and routine GP appointments.

-Patients will be able to access their appointment at either Sleaford Medical Group, Sleaford, or St Peter’s Hill, Grantham, but should contact their own practice to book one of these appointments or out of hours by contacting NHS 111.
+Patients will be able to access their appointment at either Sleaford Medical Group, Sleaford, or St Peter’s Hill, Grantham, but should contact their own practice to book one of these appointments.

 Managed by a federation of all the GP practices in Sleaford and Grantham, the new service is part of a wider plan to strengthen South West Lincolnshire CCG’s out of hospital strategy, integrate care within the community and improve collaborative working between local GP practices.